Appeals of conduct hearing decisions may be made only on one or more of the following grounds:

 In the case of 1), 2) , or 3), a new hearing with the designated conduct professional or duly constituted board may occur if deemed necessary by the conduct professional or board to whom the appeal has been addressed.
 In the case of 4), the designated conduct professional or board shall convene to consider the sanction only.
 In no event shall a second sanction received by be more severe than the first.
 Appeal decisions are final.

-Appeals of conduct hearing decisions made by the Director or Associate Coordinator of OSCAR will be heard by the Dean of Student Life, or, if this individual is unable to serve in this role for any reason, by the Vice President for Student Affairs.
+Appeals of conduct hearing decisions made by the Director or Associate Coordinator of OSCAR or by the Director of Transfer and Off-Campus Student Services will be heard by the Dean of Student Life.
+If this individual is unable to serve in this role for any reason, then these appeals will be heard by the Vice President for Student Affairs.

 Appeals of conduct hearing decisions made by a Residence Life Area Coordinator will be heard by the Director or Assistant Coordinator of OSCAR.